pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A clean desk is a sign of a sick mind."
 --Lester Freamon, The Wire

+"I’ve definitely made more mistakes in my personal than my professional life...[W]hat we call love is often more about ego, self-projection, validation and fear of loneliness."
+--Hadley Freeman

 "Big breakthroughs happen when what is suddenly possible meets what is desperately necessary."
 --Thomas Friedman